 Device ids and secrets

 A device id is a unique identifier.
 Every ZipKey-enabled device must have a unique id, and must be registered with Cirrent, either via the Device Management Console, or programmatically through the OPS API.
-That's how we know whose device it is, and can authenticate the device onto the ZipKey network.
+That's how we know what product company this device is associated with, and we can authenticate the device onto the ZipKey network and the Cirrent cloud.

 When registering a device, you need to provide the unique device id (such as the MAC address) and a secret.
 Don't lose the secret as Cirrent does not store it and cannot provide it later.
-(If you do lose the secret you will need to delete the device and add it again).
+(If you do lose the secret you will need to delete the device and add it again with a new secret).
 You also associate the device to a device type, so that the correct configuration file can be generated for the device.

 The device id and its secret are stored on the device, so that they can be used by the WCM to authenticate the device on ZipKey networks and onto the Cirrent cloud.

 The characters that are valid in a device id are the following:

 The device secret can be up to 64 characters long, and may contain the same characters as the device ids.
 If you don't specify the device secret, Cirrent can generate one for you, which you will need to store on the device.

 If you want to see the list of devices you have already registered, go to the Management Center.

 Temporary device ids